janisdd/vscode-edit-csv/README.md

 	- this is because the new uri for the new file is not known and for some reason if an extension saves an unnamed file the new file is not displayed automatically
 		- maybe this can be resolved when https://github.com/Microsoft/vscode/issues/43768 is closed

-- renaming a file while an editor is open for that file will break the reference the this source file
+- renaming a file while an editor is open for that file will break the reference the the source file
 	- thus changes can no longer be saved/applied
 	- maybe this can be resolved when https://github.com/Microsoft/vscode/issues/43768 is closed